jinkol42/CompBio/R_Projects/Mouse-Tumor-Neoantigen/README.md

 Preprocessing was completed using BWA, Samtools, GATK, and Picard through interfacing with an HPC via bash.
 Downstream analysis and visualization was completed using EdgeR and ggplot2 in R.
-This data is currently in a publication currently under review at Cancer Immunology Research (CIR-23-0639R)
+This data is currently in a publication under review at Cancer Immunology Research (CIR-23-0639R)